ntlinh16/cloudal/README.md

 Execo reads `~/.execo.conf.py` file to set up the connection.
 If this file is not exist, execo uses the default values that you can find more detail [here](http://execo.gforge.inria.fr/doc/latest-stable/execo.html#configuration)

 # Tutorials
-To write your custom a _performing action_ script, you could use the provided template in `cloudal/template` directory.
+To write your custom _performing action_ script, you could use the provided template in `cloudal/template` directory.

 We provide here some quick tutorials on how to run your _performing action_ script with `cloudal`:
 - [Working on Grid5000](https://github.com/ntlinh16/cloudal/blob/master/docs/g5k_tutorial.md)